Hannibal046/Awesome-LLM/README.md

 - [Embedchain](https://github.com/embedchain/embedchain) - Framework to create ChatGPT like bots over your dataset.
 - [Opik](https://github.com/comet-ml/opik) - Confidently evaluate, test, and ship LLM applications with a suite of observability tools to calibrate language model outputs across your dev and production lifecycle.
 - [IntelliServer](https://github.com/intelligentnode/IntelliServer) - simplifies the evaluation of LLMs by providing a unified microservice to access and test multiple AI models.
-- [OpenLLM](https://github.com/bentoml/OpenLLM) - Fine-tune, serve, deploy, and monitor any open-source LLMs in production.
-Used in production at [BentoML](https://bentoml.com/) for LLMs-based applications.
-- [DeepSpeed-Mii](https://github.com/microsoft/DeepSpeed-MII) -  MII makes low-latency and high-throughput inference, similar to vLLM powered by DeepSpeed.
-- [Text-Embeddings-Inference](https://github.com/huggingface/text-embeddings-inference) - Inference for text-embeddings in Rust, HFOIL Licence.
-- [Infinity](https://github.com/michaelfeil/infinity) - Inference for text-embeddings in Python
-- [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - Nvidia Framework for LLM Inference
-- [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) - NVIDIA Framework for LLM Inference(Transitioned to TensorRT-LLM)
-- [Flash-Attention](https://github.com/Dao-AILab/flash-attention) - A method designed to enhance the efficiency of Transformer models
 - [Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) - Formerly langchain-ChatGLM, local knowledge based LLM (like ChatGLM) QA app with langchain.
 - [Search with Lepton](https://github.com/leptonai/search_with_lepton) - Build your own conversational search engine using less than 500 lines of code by [LeptonAI](https://github.com/leptonai).
 - [Robocorp](https://github.com/robocorp/robocorp) - Create, deploy and operate Actions using Python anywhere to enhance your AI agents and assistants.
 Batteries included with an extensive set of libraries, helpers and logging.
-- [LMDeploy](https://github.com/InternLM/lmdeploy) - A high-throughput and low-latency inference and serving framework for LLMs and VLs
 - [Tune Studio](https://studio.tune.app/) - Playground for devs to finetune & deploy LLMs
 - [LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - Locally running websearch using LLM chains
 - [AI Gateway](https://github.com/Portkey-AI/gateway) — Gateway streamlines requests to 100+ open & closed source models with a unified API.
 It is also production-ready with support for caching, fallbacks, retries, timeouts, loadbalancing, and can be edge-deployed for minimum latency.